SOM-Research/asyncapi-toolkit/doc/MetamodelAndGrammar.md

 ## AsyncAPI Grammar

-See the simplified AsyncAPI/JSON Xtext Grammar in the file [`/plugins/io.github.abelgomez.asyncapi/src/io/github/abelgomez/asyncapi/AsyncApi.xtext`](/plugins/io.github.abelgomez.asyncapi/src/io/github/abelgomez/asyncapi/AsyncApi.xtext).
+You can find the information about the AsyncAPI/JSON Xtext Grammar in the section [Extended AsyncAPI metamodel with Service Level Agreement (SLA) primitives](SlaMetamodelAndGrammar.md).